 10 of the most common reasons for a boiler to break down

-On a day to day basis, few of us ever thing about our gas boilers.
+On a day to day basis, few of us ever think about our gas boilers.
 We get hot water from the tap and hot water pumping through our radiators and as long as that happens, we can get on with more important things.

 But when your boiler does breakdown, what caused it and what can be done to prevent it from happening again?.
-At WrightGad, we are a Which Trusted Trader, an approvied Baxi Installer and are of course Gas Safe Registered.
+At WrightGas, we are a Which Trusted Trader, an approvied Baxi Installer and are of course Gas Safe Registered.
 So we know a thing of two about boilers and here is our top ten list or reasons why a boiler can break down.

 1 - My boiler is not producing hot water or heat